br0kej/bin2ml/README.md

 > `bin2ml` is under active development and is in an alpha state.
 Things will change as the tool is developed and built upon further.

+## Pre-Requisites
+- Radare2 Installed - Info on how to do this can be found [here](https://github.com/radareorg/radare2).

 ## Quickstart
 ```bash
 git pull https://github.com/br0kej/bin2ml